1. DPDK Release 25.11

 • Added mbuf tracking for debug.

-Added history dynamic field in mbuf (disabled by default) to store successive states of the mbuf lifecycle.
+Added history dynamic field in mbuf to store successive states of the mbuf lifecycle.
 Some functions were added to dump statistics.
 A script was added to parse mbuf tracking stored in a file.
+This feature is disabled by default.

 • Added ethdev API to get link connector.